-Generalized swelling, redness, or warmth of the skin
+- Generalized swelling, redness, or warmth of the skin

-High fever (higher than 101 degrees Fahrenheit)
+- High fever (higher than 101°F)

 What causes acne?

 Enzymes released by these trapped bacteria cause localized inflammation within the resulting plug called a comedone.
 The comedone can burst, spilling material into surrounding areas, intensifying the inflammation.
 Deeper infections, including painful cysts, can also develop under the skin.

 What are the risk factors for acne?

-Family history of acne
+- Family history of acne

-Medications, such as anticonvulsants, birth control pills, and steroids
+- Medications, such as anticonvulsants, birth control pills, and steroids

-Menstruation or premenstrual syndrome (PMS)
+- Menstruation or premenstrual syndrome (PMS)

-Sweating or being in an area of high humidity
+- Sweating or being in an area of high humidity

-Use of shampoos, soaps, lotions or makeup that may contain oils or block pores
+- Use of shampoos, soaps, lotions or makeup that may contain oils or block pores

 Reducing your risk of acne